 In addition, deleting a paid account might not even increase your credit score depending on which credit scoring algorithm is being used.
 Simply paying the collection may be enough to boost your credit score, since some scoring models (FICO 9, VantageScore 3.0, and VantageScore 4.0) don’t penalize you for having paid collections on your credit report.

-If you want to delete a collection account without paying it, unfortunately, your only legitimate option is to wait for the collection to be removed from your credit report automatically, which happens seven years after the date that you were first delinquent on the account.
+If you want to delete a collection account without paying it, unfortunately, your only legitimate option is to wait for the collection account to be removed from your credit report automatically, which happens seven years after the date that you were first delinquent on the account.

 If you’re concerned about collections on your credit report, definitely make sure to check out our ultimate guide to collection accounts.